The-Research-Realm/rockraidersrocks/README.md

-# rockraidersrocks
+# rockraiders.rocks & lrr.researchrealm.net
-Webfiles for the website rockraiders.rocks and lrr.researchrealm.net
+Git repo for the website rockraiders.rocks and lrr.researchrealm.net

 ## Security Headers and you